postgresml/postgresml/README.md

 </p>

 ---
-PostgresML is a complete ML/AI platform built inside PostgreSQL.
-Our operating principle is:

-Move models to the database, rather than constantly moving data to the models.
+Postgres with GPUs for ML/AI applications.

+Why do ML/AI in Postgres?

 Data for ML & AI systems is inherently larger and more dynamic than the models.
-It's more efficient, manageable and reliable to move models to the database, rather than continuously moving data to the models.
+It's more efficient, manageable and reliable to move models to the database, rather than constantly moving data to the models.

-<b> Table of contents </b>
 - [Getting started](#getting-started)
     - [PostgresML Cloud](#postgresml-cloud)
     - [Self-hosted](#self-hosted)